OPPO: Accelerating PPO-based RLHF via Pipeline Overlap: Introduction

 \section{Introduction}

 Reinforcement Learning from Human Feedback (RLHF) has become a cornerstone for aligning large language models (LLMs) with human preferences.
 Among RLHF methods, Proximal Policy Optimization (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms} has been the de facto standard due to its training stability and flexibility across diverse reward models and objectives.
-PPO underpins the training of state-of-the-art LLMs such as GPT-4~\citep{openai2024gpt4technicalreport}, Gemma~\citep{gemmateam2024gemmaopenmodelsbased}, and LLaMA~\citep{touvron2023llama2openfoundation, grattafiori2024llama3herdmodels}.
+Following InstructGPT \citep{ouyang2022training}, PPO remains the standard for online alignment in both research and industry.
+Recent work shows it outperforms offline methods like DPO on reasoning tasks \citep{xu2024dpo}, and it supports massive-scale training in modern tool chains \citep{shen2024nemoaligner}.
 A standard PPO-based RLHF pipeline involves four models: an \emph{actor} (policy), a \emph{critic} (value function), a \emph{reference policy} (for KL regularization), and a \emph{reward model} trained on human-labeled preferences.
-Each training step consists of three sequential stages: (1) \emph{Generation}: the actor generates responses to prompts; (2) \emph{Scoring}: responses are evaluated by the critic, reference, and reward models; and (3) \emph{Training}: the actor, critic, and policy models are updated using advantage estimates and gradients.
+Each training step consists of three sequential stages: (1) \emph{Generation}: the actor generates responses to prompts; (2) \emph{Scoring}: responses are evaluated by the critic, reference, and reward models; and (3) \emph{Training}: the actor and critic models are updated using advantage estimates and gradients.

-Despite its effectiveness, PPO-based RLHF faces large training inefficiencies rooted in its multi-model dependency.
+Despite its effectiveness, PPO-based RLHF faces significant training inefficiencies rooted in its multi-model dependencies.
 Running and coordinating four LLMs imposes substantial resource requirements, and each stage is constrained by its slowest component.
 For example, the actor model's generation suffers from severe long-tail latency: a few long responses can delay downstream stages, such as the reward and value models, leading to idle resources and poor training throughput of the pipeline.
 As LLMs grow larger and context lengths increase, these bottlenecks worsen, ~\citep{grattafiori2024llama3herdmodels} making PPO-based RLHF increasingly costly to train (\S\ref{subsec:infficiency}).